danneu/pg-extra/README.md

 ## TODO

 - Rethink the API so that `q` queries and `(sql, params)` queries can live alongside each other.
-Right now the global prototype overload prevents this.
+Right now the nasty global prototype overload prevents this.
+- Test `pg.Client`.